jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 In this namespacing, the functional and technical concerns seem scrambled.

-There are functional (or commercial) concerns:
+These are the functional (or commercial) concerns:

 - __JJ__.Data.__Ordering__.NHibernate.Mappings.__Products__

-And there are technical concerns:
+And these are technical concerns:

 - JJ.__Data__.Ordering.__NHibernate.Mappings__.Products